Broth, flavour and extract of meat origin

 - Consumer prepackaged broth, flavour or extract (of beef, pork or poultry origin) manufactured in an FDA establishment

-For food containing meat ingredients of poultry origin, the export certificate must state that the product has been heat-treated:
+For food containing meat ingredients of poultry origin, the CFG must state that the product has been heat-treated:

 - The finished products or the poultry-derived ingredients in the finished products have been heat treated to reach a minimum core temperature of 70C for a minimum of 3.6 seconds or